PolinaGusenkova/arg-microtexts-multilayer-eng-rus/README.md

-arg-microtexts-multilayer
+arg-microtexts-multilayer-rus-eng
 =========================

-This repository holds a corpus of 112 short argumentative texts, annotated according to three different theories of *discourse structure*.
+This repository holds a corpus of 112 short argumentative texts in English with Russian translation (machine and human), annotated according to three different theories of *discourse structure*.

 Layers of annotation